kubevela/kubevela/docs/developers/set-autoscale.md

   Completed 1000 requests
   ```

-  Monitor the replicas of Deployment `frontend` again, its replicas gradually increase from one to three.
+  Monitor the replicas of the workload, and its replicas gradually increase from one to four.
   ```
   $ vela status helloworld --svc frontend
   About: